Employee Training Allowance: How Much Should You Really Be Offering?

 KK!HR

-If the employee is deputed for training outside the organisation, treat it as on tour and pay traveling allowance and daily allowance for the entire training duration & travel period.
+If the employee is deputed for training outside the organization, treat it as a tour and pay traveling allowance and daily allowance for the entire training duration and travel period.
 Of course, the employee is entitled to full salary for the entire period.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute